 Most items mentioned in this article are absolutely necessary.
 Those regarded as comfort enhancers have been marked as “optional”.

-Useful tips for packing your Kilimanjaro kit
+Useful tips for packing your Kilimanjaro clothing and kit

 Here are some tips for how to pack for climbing Kilimanjaro:

 You can hire the required gear on the spot when you arrive in Tanzania.